elizerdim/javascript-clock/README.md

-# Frontend Mentor - Results summary component solution
+# JavaScript30 - JavaScript Clock

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the JavaScript Clock challenge from Wes Bos's [30 Day Vanilla JS Coding Challenge](https://javascript30.com/).

 ## Table of contents